Sokrates1989/task-completion-detector/docs/USAGE.md

    - For Telegram and email, follow the prompts to enter the required credentials.

 3. **Select the region to watch:**
-   - Run `ai-select` (Terminal) or double-click `ai-select.command`.
+- Run `task-watch --select-region` (Terminal) or double-click `task-watch.command`.
   - Follow the on-screen prompts:
      - Click once at the top-left corner of the region.
      - Click once at the bottom-right corner of the region.
    - The selected region is stored in `config/config.txt` as your default.

 4. **Let the tool monitor the region:**
-   - After a successful selection via `ai-select`, monitoring starts automatically.
+- After a successful selection via `task-watch --select-region`, monitoring starts automatically.
-   - You can also run `ai-watch` later to reuse the last selected region.
+- You can also run `task-watch` later to reuse the last selected default region.

 5. **Get notified when the AI stops changing the UI:**
    - The monitor checks the region every `intervalSeconds` seconds.
    - When the visual difference stays below `differenceThreshold` for `stableSecondsThreshold` seconds, it treats the task as "completed / needs your attention" and sends notifications.

-You can tune these thresholds via the guided config or by editing `monitor` settings in `config/config.txt`.
+You can tune these thresholds by:

+- Running `task-watch --config` to rerun the guided configuration wizard.
+If a config already exists, it:
+  - Shows your current monitor settings as defaults.
+  - Lets you re-enable/disable Telegram, email, or macOS notifications and update credentials.
+- Manually editing the `monitor` and `notifications` sections in `config/config.txt`.

 ---